What to Research Before a Job Interview

 Practical Mobility Research

-Government immigration websites and official embassy pages are primary for visa information.
+Government immigration websites and official embassy pages for visa info.
 Compensation benchmarking tools and local expat resources help estimate cost-of-living and tax impacts.
 Reach out to relocation professionals or HR specialists in your network for specifics.

 Research without structure leads to scattered answers.
 Use frameworks to convert data into deliverable stories and proposals.